 - Buffers for data of primitive types. - Character-set encoders and decoders. - A pattern-matching facility based on Perl-style regular expressions. - Channels, a new primitive I/O abstraction. - A file interface that supports locks and memory mapping. - A multiplexed, non-blocking I/O facility for writing scalable servers.

 Prerequisites

 The following prerequisites must be satisfied to use NIO in your CORBA Java applications:

-- J2SE 1.4.x (that is, JDK 1.4.x) is required. - Orbix must be configured to use NIO in the transport layer.
+- J2SE 1.4.x or higher is required. - Orbix must be configured to use NIO in the transport layer.

 Restrictions